susmigo1210/MyResume/resume/Govardhan_Ummadisetty_CV.typ

     #strong[Infosys Limited], Senior Systems Engineer
     #v(-design-text-leading)

-    #v(design-highlights-top-margin);#highlights([Automated few test cases for TV using #strong[Python] and #strong[UI Automator], reducing testing effort by 40\%.],[Developed a #strong[Python] script to set up test environments, reducing setup time by 30\% and streamlining ADB command usage.],[Trained and deployed AI models to predict relevant hotlists for issues, reducing the effort of bug triagers by 50\% and improving issue-tracking efficiency.],)
+    #v(design-highlights-top-margin);#highlights([Automated few test cases for TV using #strong[Python] and #strong[UI Automator], reducing testing effort by 40\% .],[Developed a #strong[Python] script to set up test environments, reducing setup time by 30\% and streamlining ADB command usage.],[Trained and deployed AI models to predict relevant hotlists for issues, reducing the effort of bug triagers by 50\% and improving issue-tracking efficiency.],)
   ],
   right-content: [
     Banglore, KA